Buy tickets for the slopes, ski school and slope events online

 Do the lifts run normally when it’s colder than –20°C?

-All anchor and button lifts operate normally even in very cold weather.
+All t-bar and button lifts operate normally even in very cold weather.
 Chairlifts, however, have a –20°C safety limit, so they won’t operate in extreme cold.

 Why hasn’t the slope been groomed?